 As a newbie “gaijin” (foreigner) diver, I made many mistakes at the beginning even by trying my best.
 But don’t overstress, whatever the efforts you make (not only for scuba diving), you will make mistakes because of the number of unspoken rules.
 The consequences may be invisible for the untrained eye, but a silent unpleasant look can lead to a banning warning to the person in charge behind your back (never ever ask anything directly in a local dive centre if you are not the person “in charge”).

-Still, I was there to learn so ever mistake I made just went to the long list of things to never do again in Japan.
+Still, I was there to learn so every mistake I made just went to the long list of things to never do again in Japan.
 I guess even before mastering the language, mastering the etiquette is a whole process in itself.

 October/December 2018 – Living as a language school student in Tokyo